vis-kid/previewer/_posts/2016-11-02-building-webscrapers-03.md

 ```

-Here we needed to work a little harder to extract the SoundCloud id for our hosted trackes.
+Here we needed to work a little harder to extract the SoundCloud id for our hosted tracks.
 First we need the Mechanize iframes with the `href` of `soundcloud.com` and make it a string for scanning..

 ``` bash